FOREX-Australian dollar skids to 6-year low after RBA shock

 By Patrick Graham

-LONDON, Feb 3 The Australian and New Zealand dollars sank to multi-year lows on Tuesday after the Reserve Bank of Australia's surprised many in the markets with an early move to cut some of the developed world's highest interest rates.
+LONDON, Feb 3 The Australian and New Zealand dollars weakened further in early trade in Europe on Tuesday after a sell-off following the Reserve Bank of Australia's surprise decision to cut interest rates.

 The outlook for both Antipodean currencies has worsened in recent weeks with concerns about growth generating expectations of generally looser monetary policy, but the RBA's decision still came as a shock to many.

-Another burst lower in early European trade brought the Aussie's losses on the day to more than 2 percent and took it to an almost 6-year low of $0.7635.
-The kiwi fell 1.5 percent to $0.7185, its lowest since early 2011.
+Another burst lower as Europe came on line brought the Aussie's losses on the day to more than 2 percent.
+It hit an almost 6-year low of $0.7635 while the kiwi fell 1.5 percent to $0.7185, its lowest since early 2011.

-Both recovered some ground as the session wore on but were still down more than 1 percent on the day and the outlook seemed bleak.

 "Its a big move and I think any bounce should be sold into," said Graham Davidson, a spot trader with National Australia Bank in London.